Galsi Assembly constituency

-Galsi is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
+Galsi Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 274 Galsi (SC) assembly constituency covers Galsi I community development block, Galsi and Kurkuba gram panchayats of Galsi II CD Block and Kanksa, Trilokchandrapur, Bankati and Bidbehar gram panchayats of Kanksa CD Block.

-Galsi assembly segment was earlier part of Durgapur (Lok Sabha constituency).
-As per orders of Delimitation Commission it is part of No. 39 Bardhaman-Durgapur (Lok Sabha constituency).
+As per orders of Delimitation Commission it is part of No. 39 Bardhaman–Durgapur Lok Sabha constituency.
+Galsi assembly segment was earlier part of Durgapur Lok Sabha constituency.